akbaritabar/akbaritabar.github.io/docs/CV_MD/Aliakbar_Akbaritabar_CV.md

 __PhD. of Economic Sociology__ (2019)

 - University of Milan and University of Brescia, Italy
-- Thesis title: A quantitative sociology of academic work in an era of hypercompetition and rankings ([access](https://doi.org/10.13130/AKBARITABAR-ALIAKBAR_PHD2019-04-16))
+- Thesis title: A quantitative sociology of academic work in an era of hypercompetition and rankings (access [1](https://doi.org/10.13130/AKBARITABAR-ALIAKBAR_PHD2019-04-16), [2](https://akbaritabar.github.io/CV_MD/UNIMI_thesis/))
 - Supervised by: Flaminio Squazzoni

 __PhD. of Sociology__ (Social Welfare, 2017)